An Occupational Therapist’s Role as a Diabetes Educator

 How Can You Become a Certified Diabetes Educator?

-The occupational therapist must have 2 years of practice within their field and a minimum of a 1000 hours of providing diabetes education experience earned within 4 years before the application date, with a minimum of 40% of those hours accrued in the most recent year preceding application.
+The occupational therapist must have 2 years of practice within their field and a minimum of a 1000 hours of providing diabetes education experience earned within 5 years before the application date, with a minimum of 20% of those hours accrued in the most recent year preceding application.
+These changes have been updated since April 1, 2021 due to the current health crisis.
+Be sure to check the NCBDE site for the most current requirements.

 A minimum of 15 clock hours of continuing education [see why MedBridge is My OT Spot’s recommended CE provider] applicable to diabetes is required to sit for the exam.
-The CE activity must be earned within the 2 years prior to applying for the exam and approved by a provider on the NCBDE List of Recognized Providers.
+The continuing education activity must be earned within the 2 years prior to applying for the exam and be approved by a provider on the NCBDE List of Recognized Providers.

 There are over 25 providers including AOTA, the American Diabetes Association, and the American Association of Diabetes Educators.
 A 4-hour written certification exam is required.
 The written exam consists of 200 multiple choice questions with each question designed to test if the candidate possesses the knowledge necessary to perform a task or has the ability to apply it to job situation.